Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Several organizations processing massive revenue streams report zero employees on their Form 990 filings as part of disclosed shared services arrangements:

-Evidence from Independent Audits:
+Evidence from Public Filings:

 - Tides Foundation (501(c)(3)): $350.1 million revenue, 0 employees reported per disclosed shared services model, with services provided by Tides Network employing 290 people